shreyas253/SylNet/README.md

 FILES AND FUNCTIONS – A QUICK GUIDE:
 -------------------
-train_SylNet.py - Train main SylNet model (pre-trained model avaliable in ./trained_models/).
-Files ./config_files/config_files.txt and ./config_files/config_sylls.txt contain the paths to .wav sound files and number of syllables for each .wav file respectively.
+train_SylNet.py - Train main SylNet model (pre-trained model available in ./trained_models/).
+Files ./config_files/config_files.txt and ./config_files/config_sylls.txt contain the paths to .wav sound files and number of syllables for each .wav file, respectively.

 adap_SylNet.py - Adapt main SylNet model.
-Files ./config_files/config_files_adap.txt and ./config_files/config_sylls_adap.txt contain the paths to .wav sound files and number of syllables for each .wav file respectively.
+Files ./config_files/config_files_adap.txt and ./config_files/config_sylls_adap.txt contain the paths to .wav sound files and number of syllables for each .wav file, respectively.

 validate_SylNet.py	- Test trained model.
-Files ./config_files/config_files_test.txt and ./config_files/config_sylls_test.txt contain the paths to .wav sound files and number of syllables for each .wav file respectively.
+Files ./config_files/config_files_test.txt and ./config_files/config_sylls_test.txt contain the paths to .wav sound files and number of syllables for each .wav file, respectively.

 run_SylNet.py	- Run trained model to get syllable counts.
 Files ./config_files/config_files_run.txt contain the paths to .wav sound files.
 The files results.txt will contain predicted the syllable counts for the .wav files in ./config_files/config_files_run.txt.